MayraTovar/challenge/README.md

 # Config

-1. Install XAMP it should be configured to load Apache and MySQL, once is installed please make sure Apache and MySQL are started
+1. Install XAMPP it should be configured to load Apache and MySQL, once is installed please make sure Apache and MySQL are started

 2. Install MySQL Workbench